-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as:
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - BJAB is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+- providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.

+BJAB is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Representatives take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 We will always act in the best interests of the child.
 Representatives of the school community of parents, staff, volunteers and governors will therefore be involved in reviewing, shaping and developing the school's safeguarding arrangements and child protection policy.